-As Ponce Inlet faces the Atlantic, the simple answer is just head straight there and look for the offshore reefs.
+Ponce Inlet faces the Atlantic and has direct access to a range of offshore reefs.
 Some really productive fishing takes place about 17 miles from the dock, and a day of trolling should get you Mahi, Sailfish, Wahoo, Tuna, and Marlin.
-Drop your bait to the floor and get Snapper, Grouper, and Amberjack.
-However, if you want to make sure you’ve done your research well, check out the Party Grounds and Rolldown for excellent fishing.
+Drop your bait to the bottom and get Snapper, Grouper, and Amberjack.
+But if you want to get the most out of these waters, check out the Party Grounds and Rolldown for excellent fishing.

-As the golden rule goes - ‘it’s called fishing, not catching’, there’s hardly anything waterproof when it comes to fishing.
-But, the natural ledges, called ‘Rolldown’, come pretty close to that.
-Found between 45 and 55 miles northeast from Ponce Inlet, the system of natural ledges is the go-to place for those looking for game fish.
-It’s here that the ocean floor plummets from 200 to 2000 ft.
+Everyone knows "it’s fishing, not catching," but Rolldown works hard to dispute that claim.
+This system of natural ledges 45–55 miles northeast of Ponce Inlet is the go-to place for anyone looking to catch game fish.
+Here, the ocean floor plummets down from 200 to 2000 feet.
 These spots fish well for Mahi and Wahoo, as well as Blackfin Tuna and King Mackerel.

 And some more

-There are many more artificial reefs out of Ponce Inlet that produce bottom fish and pelagics.
+As well as the natural ledges in the seafloor, there are many more artificial reefs out of Ponce Inlet that produce bottom fish and pelagics.
 There are dozens of well-known fishing spots, produced by sinking handful of ships, tugs, and barges.
 This has helped spark the fish life and fishing as well.
-These reefs are found at depth of up to 130 ft, scattered from mile one up to some 30+ miles offshore.
-Check out the spots such as The Mound, East Eleven, 11 Fathoms, 27 Fathoms, Red Snapper Sink, and Cracker Ridge.
+These reefs are found at depths of up to 130' and are scattered from mile one up to some 30+ miles offshore.
+The most popular spots include The Mound, East Eleven, 11 Fathoms, 27 Fathoms, Red Snapper Sink, and Cracker Ridge.

-One special jewel here is the Oculina Coral Reef, which lies in the 200-300 ft deep waters and is home to nearly a hundred species of fish, to be had both while trolling or bottom fishing.
+One special jewel here is the Oculina Coral Reef, which lies in waters 200–300' deep.
+This is home to nearly a hundred species of fish that you can catch both by trolling and bottom fishing.

 What People Are Saying About Deep Sea Fishing in Ponce Inlet